Elmer A. Lampe

-Elmer Andrew Lampe (December 11, 1900 – January 30, 1978) was an American college football and college basketball coach.
-Lampe was the head basketball coach at the University of Georgia from 1938 to 1946 and at Dartmouth College from 1946 to 1950, tallying a career basketball head coaching mark of 123–136.
-He served as the head football coach at Carleton College from 1932 to 1933 and at Carroll College—now Carroll University—in Waukesha, Wisconsin from 1934 to 1937, compiling a career football head coaching mark of 24–11–7.
+Elmer Andrew Lampe (December 11, 1900 – January 30, 1978) was an American football, basketball, and track and field coach and athletics administrator.
+He was the head basketball coach at Carroll College—now known as Carroll University—in Waukesha, Wisconsin from 1934 to 1938, the University of Georgia from 1938 to 1946, and Dartmouth College from 1946 to 1950.
+Lampe served as the head football coach at Carleton College in Northfield, Minnesota from 1932 to 1933 and Carroll from 1934 to 1937, compiling a career college football head coaching mark of 24–11–7.

-Playing career
+Early life, playing career, and education

-Lampe went to college at the University of Chicago, where he was an All-American football end.
-Lampe also played on the school's basketball and track and field teams.
-He graduated in 1926 with a Ph.B.
+A native of Eveleth, Minnesota, Lampe attended the University of Chicago, where he was an All-American end in football.
+He also played on the school's basketball and track and field teams.
+Lampe graduated from Chicago in 1926 with a Bachelor of Philosophy.
+Lampe earned as Master of Science degree in physical education from the University of Wisconsin in 1934.